Fitovinany

 Fitovinany is a region located in southeast Madagascar.
 Its capital is Manakara.
 It is inhabited by the Antemoro people.
+The region border is based on the historical region of Matatana or Matitana.

 It formerly belonged to the region Vatovavy-Fitovinany that was split on 16 June 2021 to become the regions Vatovavy and Fitovinany.

 The region extends along the southern part of the east coast of Madagascar.
 It is bordered by Vatovavy (North), Haute Matsiatra (West) and Atsimo-Atsinanana (South).

 Administrative divisions

 Fitovinany Region is divided into three districts, which are sub-divided into 76 communes.